m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.0.1 - Technical bump to version number to include update information.
 * 8.0.0 - Performance improvements in add, sub, mul, neg, abs, ceil, floor, trunc, sqrt, degrees, radians.
 Asum will now use error checking with floating point SIMD by default where available.
 Benchmarks